5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/README.md

 </details>
 <details>
 <summary><strong>Post-Install Tweaks</strong></summary>

+### Strengthen System Security
+OpenCore 0.7.2 introduced a new security feature which prevents loading the APFS Driver if it does not match a specific date and version.
+If these values are left at their default (`0`), your macOS partition will not show up in the Bootpicker unless macOS Big Sur or newer is installed since the APFS driver will not be loaded.
+For ease of use (and since I don't know which macOS you will be using) I've deactivated this feature.
+Change UEFI > APFS: `MinDate` and `MinVersion`from `-1` (disabled) to the correct values for the macOS version you are using.
+A list with the correct values for macOS High Sierra up to Big Sur can be found [here](https://github.com/acidanthera/OpenCorePkg/blob/master/Include/Acidanthera/Library/OcApfsLib.h). *NOTE*: if you plan to setup a multiboot system running various iterations of macOS you probably should leave it at `-1`.
+Otherwise you won't be able to boot the older OSes.

 ### Optimizing CPU Power Management
 Use [CPUFriendFriend](https://github.com/corpnewt/CPUFriendFriend) to generate a `CPUFriendDataProvider.kext` to optimize the CPU Power Management of your CPU for a more efficent overall performance.
 You can [follow this Guide](https://github.com/5T33Z0/Gigabyte-Z490-Vision-G-Hackintosh-OpenCore/blob/main/Additional%20Files/CPU_Power_Management_EN.pdf) to create your own.